w0rmhol3/w0rmhol3-Blog/source/_posts/HTB-Global-Cyber-Skills-Benchmark.md

         pygame.display.flip()

 ```
 The `COLLECTIBLES array` shows the location of the collectibles (the coins) that should be collected to win the game.
 But the game also have a code that does not just give you the flag directly.
-You must solve the solve the challenge, we must collect the coin in correct order to get the secret flag.
-The order you collect them matters ast he game tracks this in `player.secret`.
+To solve the challenge, we must collect the coin in correct order to get the secret flag.
+The order you collect them matters as the game tracks this in `player.secret` function.
 When you finish, it checks if your collection order satisfies all the conditions.

 For example in Level 1, if you label collectibles 0-5:
 `You must collect #0 after #2, #1 before #4 and #2 after #5.`

-If the order is incorrect, the flag wont be decrypted.
+If the order is incorrect, the game will not generate the correct key to decrypt the flag.

-Hence, I just build a script to help me beat the game in the correct order and decrypt the flag.
+Hence, I just build a script to help me find the correct collection order in order to get the key and decrypt the flag.

 ```python
 from itertools import permutations